mrusme/kiwi/README.md

 ###### HTTP actions

+HTTP actions allow you to run arbitrary HTTP requests (`GET`, `PUT`, `POST`, `DELETE`) in order to control basically everything that provides a more or less sane HTTP API, like IoT devices or web services.
+Let's have a look at an example:

 In order to configure the first key of the first row to perform a HTTP post to [IFTTT's Maker Webhooks](https://ifttt.com/maker_webhooks) (click *Documentation* on that site) when it's pressed (down), run the following command:

 ```sh